 The most in-demand programming languages are surprisingly under-supported, with the UK experiencing a significant lack of professionals fluent in top coding languages such as SQL, Java and Python.
 Along with creating and coding of websites, developers test functionality by using a methodology of test-driven development (TDD).
 These can help with the overall performance and usability of a website and help prevent system failures.

 Skills you need

-A Masters in Computing and Information Technology is of course advantageous, otherwise other useful subjects include computer programming, web development and web design.
+A Masters in Computer Science is of course advantageous, otherwise other useful subjects include computer programming, web development and web design.

 Salaries for graduates start around £20,000.
 More experienced web developers can earn between £25,000 to £35,000, whilst highly experienced, lead web developers can command in the area of £50,000 or more.

 The role of a Solutions Architect is more essential to today’s businesses and service infrastructures than ever before.
 Responsible for the delivery of all integrated solutions, the role requires the translation of proposal requirements into a technical architecture design, forming a blueprint for the solution itself.
 This is a highly technical role that can include complex solutions within networking, server installation, database, switching and change control.